- Start dateSeptember 2018

 MA Graphic Branding and Identity addresses the subject from a broad perspective, covering individual, group, cultural, national, international, corporate and commercial identities.
 You will be encouraged to look critically at the graphic elements which make up a contemporary visual identity.
 The emphasis is on practical design, supported by theoretical components and the application of clear research methodologies.

-As well as developing a deeper knowledge of branding and graphic design, you will gain an understanding of how to develop brand strategies and propositions.
+As well as developing a deeper knowledge of branding and graphic design, you'll gain an understanding of how to develop brand strategies and propositions.
 An important part of the course involves developing an independent personal project that investigates these principles and their application.

-This course is taught within the School of Design.
+This course is taught within the Design School.

 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
 The MA course structure involves six units, totalling 180 credits.